The Bankrate promise

 Whether you’re a first-time homebuyer and relocating or selling your current home to move out of state, you’ll need enough funds for a down payment — the amount of which depends on home prices in your new state and the kind of mortgage you plan to get.

-If part of your down payment is coming from a relative or friend, plan to have that money in your possession well ahead of applying for a mortgage.
-If instead you plan to use some of the proceeds from a home sale, consider how much of your current mortgage you have left and how much you stand to profit after closing costs and taxes.
+If part of your down payment is coming from a relative or friend, plan to have that money in your possession well ahead of applying for a mortgage (and if you’re switching to a local bank in your new area, make sure it’s in this account).
+If, instead, you plan to use some of the proceeds from the sale of your current home, consider how much of your current mortgage you have left and how much you stand to profit after paying it off, along with closing costs and taxes.

-There are also other costs associated with buying a home, including:
+There are also costs associated with buying a home, including:

 Taking these expenses into account can help you determine how much house you can afford in your new state.